Goziechukwu/muse_school/README.md

 - I set up "Automatic Deployment"

 The project was deployed to heroku with the following link: [Muse School Heroku App](https://muse-school-65d38376d319.herokuapp.com//)

-## User Stories

-### Site Users

-A site user can:

-- view a list of all courses or of courses by category and select a course to view more details about it.
-- click on a course to read the full description of the course.
-- view the courses by level, as shown on the navigation link of the homepage ("Harmonic Beginnings, "Melodic Journeys", or "Symphonic Mastery")
-- view courses by ratings, prices or categories.
-- register an account so as to be able to comment on a post.
-- like or unlike a post, so as to appreciate the writer.

-### Registered Users

-A registered user can:

-- perform all the functions a site user can, but in addition can
-- purchase a course.

-### Site Administrators

-A site admin can:

-- add more courses as products
-- remove courses
-- approve or disapprove card payments for any course.

 ## Future Developments